 It seems like every few months the rules of SEO changes right before our very eyes, which makes this task a major headache for writers everywhere.

-If the thought of manually optimizing your blog post for search engines makes your eyes glaze over, spare yourself the grief and use a plugin like Yoast to help reduce your workload.
+If the thought of manually optimizing your blog post for search engines makes your eyes glaze over, spare yourself the grief and use a plugin like SEOPress to help reduce your workload.

 11. Run an audience edit

 If you’ve been blogging for a while, you probably know your target audience inside and out—but it can never hurt to double check that your post is optimized specifically for them.

 If you’re writing for newbies or the layperson, don’t overload them with tons of technical jargon and insider talk.

 Conversely, if you’re writing for old pros, don’t baby them with basic information they already know.